christinegp/docs/howto/photo_challenge.md

 This *How To* will explore the steps to create and manage a Photo Challenge in the Stellar platform.

-The steps involved in creating and publishing photo challenges are systematically the same as creating a normal challenge with the only criteria being that **Photo** is selected as the challenge type.
-Refer to [Create and Manage Challenges](./../manage_challenges) for more details on how to create a challenge.
-Follow the steps below after creating a challenge for Photo optimization.
+The steps involved in creating and publishing Photo Challenges are essentially the same as creating a normal challenge with the only criteria being that **Photo** is selected as the challenge type.
+Refer to [Create and Manage Challenges](./../manage_challenges) for more details on how to create, manage, publish, organise, and find a challenge.
+Follow the steps below after creating a challenge for Photo Challenge optimization.

 1. [Create a Photo Challenge](#new)
 2. [Manage Photo Challenge Responses](#response)